exercism/python/concepts/complex-numbers/about.md

 These are called the "real" and "imaginary" parts, for unfortunate historical reasons.
 Again, it is best to focus on the underlying simplicity and not the strange names.

-There are two common ways to create them.
+There are two common ways to create complex numbers.

 The `complex(real, imag)` constructor takes two `float` parameters:

 ```python